-IDC MarketScape Names VIPRE Security Group a "Major Player" in Endpoint Security Vendor Assessment
+IDC MarketScape Names VIPRE Security Group a "Major Player" In Endpoint Security Vendor Assessment

-The Worldwide Modern Endpoint Security for Small Businesses 2024 Vendor Assessment commends VIPRE for their endpoint solutions and channel strategy
+The Worldwide Modern Endpoint Security for Small Businesses 2024 Vendor Assessment commends VIPRE for its endpoint solutions and channel strategy.

-LONDON, March 27, 2024 /PRNewswire/ -- VIPRE Security Group, an award-winning cybersecurity, privacy, and data protection business, for the first time is named a Major Player in the IDC MarketScape: Worldwide Modern Endpoint Security for Small Businesses 2024 Vendor Assessment (Doc #US50521424, March 2024).
+NEW YORK, March 27, 2024 /PRNewswire/ -- VIPRE Security Group, an award-winning cybersecurity, privacy, and data protection business, for the first time is named a Major Player in the IDC MarketScape: Worldwide Modern Endpoint Security for Small Businesses 2024 Vendor Assessment (Doc # US50521424, March 2024).

 Improves security outcomes, lessens human-dependent decisioning